 We apply this approach to Henkin's proof to phrase it as a program which transforms any proof of validity with respect to Tarski semantics into a proof of derivability.

-By doing so, we hope to shed an "effective" light on the relation between Tarski semantics and syntax: proofs of validity are syntactic objects that we can manipulate and compute with, like ordinary syntax.
+By doing so, we hope to shed an "effective" light on the relation between Tarski semantics and syntax: proofs of validity are syntactic objects with which we can compute.

 Contents